Category: postmodernism

 Consciousness is awareness.

-That is an epistemological axiom which cannot be refuted or denied: for any theory of knowledge that purports to refute that consciousness is awareness must rely on the awareness of his consciousness to refute it.
+That is an epistemological axiom which cannot be refuted or denied: any theory of knowledge that purports to refute that consciousness is awareness must rely on the awareness of his consciousness to refute it.

 In the words of the philosopher Douglas B. Rasmussen: